 The Complete Experience

 Hunting in America is a complete experience and consumers spend billions of dollars annually on camping equipment, hunting vehicles, guns, ammo, and outdoor supplies.
 Depending on the part of the country you grew up in, you may or may not have ever hunted before.
 If you hunt a few times a year, well, good for you.
 If you have never been hunting, it’s time you get outside and give it a shot….
 Literally!
 If you are against killing animals, think about it the next time you bite into that T-Bone steak you bought at the supermarket.
 Those poor cattle was likely raised on a farm and lived a miserable life, sad but true.
 An animal in the wild has lived and experienced life to the fullest as a free-roaming animal of the wild.
-It tastes better, free of unnatural hormones and it feeds on a more natural diet than corn-based products, so it’s better for both of you!
+It tastes better, free of unnatural hormones and it feeds on a more natural diet than corn-based products, so it’s better for both of you like chicken feed!
 Get out there, hunt, and enjoy the American traditions of the outdoors!